top of page

 • Avail of some disagreement mitigation exercises as a team.
 When teams talk about or do exercises on how to handle / mitigate conflict and how to make group decisions before a conflict arises or a decision needs to be made, they will be prepared with a pre-discussed framework when there is conflict or disagreement.

 • It also helps to know your own and your team member’s conflict resolution styles.
-(See this article about different conflict management preferences)
+(Check out this playbook for a breakdown of different conflict management styles and to discover your own natural style)

 conflict management styles